sabrinafowler/sabrinafowler.github.io/_pages/research.md

 > Can we translate Hochster's formula to compute Betti numbers by using combinatorial properties of the neural code?

-> What is the relationship between polarized neural ideals whose codes induce the same simplicial complex?
+> How can we connect Stanley-Reisner ideals and neural ideals to neural network architectures?

 ### Seminars Attended
 I am currently regularly attending the following seminars at University of Nebraska-Lincoln